 We all have a narrative to share.
 I’ve seen that confirmed time and again in the hundreds of interviews I’ve conducted and profiles I’ve written over the years.
 And that applies not only to who you are, but also to the service you offer, or the product you make.

 All we need to do is draw the reader in…

 Communication is the thread running throughout, as a lifelong language student (I’m currently on no. 17, having lived in 11 countries), a teacher and teacher trainer for 20 years, and a translator for 10.
 Not to mention my years as a journalist in the features section of the no.1 weekend magazine in a faraway country I’m pretty sure you’ve never visited…

 And now I want to use my way with words to help you shine, whether to further your career, sell your stuff, or simply capture a moment.
 Tell My Story is about marrying the power of my writing with the power of your story, service or product, and showing you in the best possible light.

-When not writing, you’ll find me on long walks in the hills above Barcelona, usually thinking about… writing.
-But when I finally locate the off-switch, I’ll pick up my saxophone or a fine book.
+When not writing, you’ll find me on long walks along the beach near Marbella, usually thinking about… writing.
+But when I finally locate the off-switch, I’ll pick up my guitar or a fine book.
 Or I’ll be in the kitchen, honing my vegan cookery skills, and rustling up what are almost certainly the most delicious falafel ever made by a Welshman.